Summer Pruning for Herbs

 Blue Oregano.
 Not great flavor, but a striking plant when in bloom!

 Whichever type of oregano you are growing, after the flowers fade, the plant doesn’t look its best.
 The stems can become leggy and the spent flowers are rather unattractive.
-So, now’s the time to prune the flower heads off.
-You can also prune the whole plant back if it’s gotten too big or needs shaping.
+So, now is the time to prune the flower heads off.
+You can also prune the whole plant back if it’s too big or needs shaping.

 Terribly overgrown Greek Oregano.
 Lots of bare stems.
 I'll prune to the soil level here and dry the leaves for use in the kitchen.

-There is rule of pruning which says for best results, don’t prune more than about 1/3 of the growth of the plant.
+There is a general principle of pruning which says for best results, don’t prune more than about 1/3 of the growth of the plant.
 This is true for some plants, like a large Rosemary, roses and other shrubs.
-But, many herbs can be pruned all the way to the ground when they’ve gotten out of control.
+But, we can prune many herbs all the way to the ground if they are growing out of control or look leggy.
 Which ones, you might ask?
-Here’s a list of some common herbs that can be pruned all the way to the ground, whether you’re growing in pots or in the ground:
+Here’s a list of some common herbs that we can prune all the way to the ground, whether you’re growing in pots or in the ground:

 • oregano